jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 //initialise specific fields

-// size of the structure object windowClass.cbSize = sizeof(WNDCLASSEX);
+// size of the structure object (useful for calling function
+// to know ahead of time how much data is expected) windowClass.cbSize = sizeof(WNDCLASSEX);

-// determine behaviour e.g. when the window should
+// determine behaviour; in this case when the window should
 // be redrawn (in this case, when both the horizontal
 // and vertical dimensions have changed);
-// the bitwise OR is applied as both options (flags) are have null, true or
+// the bitwise OR is applied as both options (flags) have null, true or
-// false states (in this case as 32-bit words set to 1 for true)
+// false states (in this case as 32-bit words, with 1 for true)
 // so here windowClass.style would be 1 when there was a change
-// to the dimensions, and 0 at all other times windowClass.style = CS_HREDRAW | CS_VREDRAW;
+// to either or both dimensions, and 0 at all other times windowClass.style = CS_HREDRAW | CS_VREDRAW;

-// set a pointer to a function that handles messages i.e. WindowProc windowClass.lpfnWndProc = WindowProc;
+// set a pointer to a (callback) function (i.e. WindowProc)
+//  that fires when an event occurs
+// WindowProc() is defined later windowClass.lpfnWndProc = WindowProc;

 // pass WinMain's hInstance as the current instance's value